 I guess I should probably start off by answering a little question of why get another MyHummy product when we’re already successfully using the Sleepy Head?
 So let me just talk a little bit about our current situation with Isabelle.

-As it stands, the only comforter Isabelle uses are my wife’s boobs.
+As it stands, the only comforter Isabelle uses is my wife’s boobs.
 We’ve never given her a bottle, we’re not really fond of giving her a dummy, and Isabelle tends to only be able to nap whilst being on you, preferably whilst feeding.
 Not that we see this as a problem.

+But as you can possibly imagine, these habits will make for a difficult transition when my wife goes back to work.
 That’s when I had a little idea.
 Why not combine the idea of having a teddy as a comforter, and put that with something that already helps her sleep in regards to the white noise.
 Introduce Pearl, the MyHummy Teddy Bear:

 I’m incredibly happy by the results we’ve seen thus far from using Pearl.
 Not only is she a teddy that Isabelle has genuinely shown affection too (which hasn’t happened since she met Flounder in Blackpool), but it actually helps her nap in the day, and that was the main purpose.
 Usually, when it’s around time Isabelle looks like she wants a nap, Rachel gets comfortable, settles down, and lets her sleep feed.
 But now, I can take Isabelle off and hold her and Pearl until Isabelle drifts off.
 I honestly think that this will make our life that little bit easier when Rachel does return to work, but only time will tell for that one.
-All in all, I give this 4 out of 5 stars.
+All in all, I give this a solid 7 out of 10!

 Want to watch me unbox this and then review it?
 Well do I have the video for you!